 Our annual Fall Conference has been canceled due to concerns about COVID-19.
-It will be rescheduled for September 26, 2021, Hood River.
+It has been rescheduled for September 26, 2021, Hood River.

 The Oregon Education Association-Retired (OEA-Retired) is the NEA affiliate for retired OEA members.
 OEA-Retired provides OEA retirees an opportunity to collectively work toward preserving PERS benefits, enhancing health care, assuring the strength of public education, and providing social activities to our members.
 OEA-Retired works with other senior organizations to deal with retirement issues in common, while providing social activities and support for issues unique to retired educators.